Khabibulix/Khabibulix/README.md

 - 💞️ I’m looking to collaborate on ...
 Beginner projects in Python
+Beginner projects in cybersecurity

 - 📫 How to reach me ...
 By mail: unitetempete@gmail.com
 On CTFLearn: https://ctflearn.com/user/Khabibulin
-On my blog: https://leparcoursduguerriercyber.over-blog.com/
+On my blog: https://leparcoursduguerriercyber.over-blog.com/ I have an account in TryHackMe, my pseudo is Khabibulix

 Languagues spoken:
 French, English, A little German.